jshin1223/university-record-management/README.md

    ```sh
    python install.py
    ```
-   This will install all required dependencies:
+   This will install all required dependencies.

 <a id="execution-and-usage"></a>
 ## 🚀 Execution and Usage